Click the wagon number to go straight to that wagon:

 Lazy 8 was formed by eight members of the Harris County Sheriff’s Posse, Dude Parmley, Frank E. Mann, George Cook, Jack White, Dr. R.D.
 Ward, George Allhouse, Ed Hallmark and Frank Trent.
 At the time, Dude Parmley was the Captain of the Posse.
 Dude Parmley served as Trail Boss for the Salt Grass Trail from 1973-1975.

 The Lazy 8 Wagon has participated in and contributed to the Salt Grass Trail Ride for over 50 years.
 Wagon 8 has won Best Show Wagon and Best Appearing Group for the Houston Livestock Show & Rodeo™ Parade 12 times.
 Group members have won Youngest/Oldest Rider Awards and Farthest Distance Traveled Awards many times.
 Dude rode horseback every year on the Salt Grass Trail until he joined the Riders in the Sky in 2007.
 Riders representing Wagon 8 for the Salt Grass Trail are John Parmley a Lifetime Scout and James Williams who serves as Scout.
+Ride for the Brand.

-Wagon 9: TBD
+Wagon 9: Desperados

-Wagon Boss: Rita Burns
+Wagon Boss: Tara Dahnke

-Assistant Wagon Boss: Margaret Jo Byron
+Assistant Wagon Boss: Margaret Jo Byron and David Brock

-The Desperados have won many awards over the years, including Best Appearing Wagon for the Houston Livestock Show & Rodeo™ downtown parade in 1981, 1982, 1984, 1988, 1998, 2000, 2002, 2003, 2005 and 2010; and Best Show Wagon in 1995, 1997, 2003, 2008 and 2014.
+The Desperados have won many awards over the years, including Best Appearing Wagon for the Houston Livestock Show & Rodeo downtown rodeo parade in 1981, 1982, l984, 1988, 1998, 2000, 2002, 2003, 2005, 2010, 2015, 2022, and 2023; and Best Show Wagon in 1995, 1997, 2003, 2008, 2014, 2017 and 2019.
 Desperados won Best Wagon on the Salt Grass Trail Ride in 1981, 1984 & 1986, and 2nd Place in 1985.
-In 1985, Archie “Pa” Bennett, Sr. was awarded the Oldest Male Rider for the Salt Grass Trail.
+In 1985, Archie “Pa” Bennett, Sr. was awarded the Oldest Male Rider for the Salt Grass Trail and the Most Experienced Women has been awarded to Beverly Wilson Smith in 2016 and to Margaret Jo Byron in 2023.
+The Longest Distance Outside the Continental USA has been awarded to the Olaf Braunert family from Germany, in 2011, 2017, 2019, 2022, 2023 and 2024.

-Wagon 12: Texas Outlaws
+Wagon 10: Texas Outlaws

-Wagon Boss: Lauren Spinks
+Wagon Boss: Matt Smith

-Assistant Wagon Boss: Matt Smith
+Assistant Wagon Boss: Rhonda Reynolds

 The Texas Outlaws, previously the Pasadena Wagon, joined the Salt Grass Trail Ride in 1982 under former Wagon Boss Bubba Baker.
 This group of 45 riders comes from all over the state of Texas.
 The group’s oldest rider is Bobby Schrock, and Jonathan Klepetko is the youngest Texas Outlaw.
 Distinguished member Marilyn Demontrond has ridden the Salt Grass Trail for more than 35 years, the longest of any member of the group.
 The Texas Outlaws’ wagon name originates from the spirit of the members – they are open to new adventures and never back down from a challenge.

-Wagon 13: Broken Wheel
+Wagon 11: Broken Wheel

 Wagon Boss: Lisa Hakemack